 How Much Training Do I Have to Do?

-How much training you take on is up to you.
+We require emergency responders to log 6 training hours per quarter, equal to about one training session per month.
+Beyond that, how much training you take on is up to you.
 You can learn the basics right at the Pawlet firehouse.
 The more advanced skills of the fire service are learned through formal classes offered by the Vermont Fire Academy.
 The department ensures that robust training is available to every member, and pays for any fire service-related courses you choose to take.

 The importance of training is strongly emphasized within our agency.
-Members will not be asked to take any actions at emergency scenes that they have not first demonstrated proficiency at in a training environment, so the best firefighters come to our crew with a hunger to build their skills.
+Members will not be asked to take any actions at emergency scenes that they have not first demonstrated proficiency at in a training environment, so the best firefighters come to our crew with a hunger to learn, train, and build their skills.